-Less than 60 kilometers as a crow flies southeast of Fribourg lies the hulk of a jagged mountain chain named after le Diable himself – les Diablerets.
-The Diablerets massif consists of the highest peak, its namesake which tops out at 3,210 meters (10,531 ft), and an impressive line up of towering brothers with names like Scex Rouge (Ruby Mountain), Quille du Diable (Devil’s Skittle), and Le Dôme.
-These mountain peaks now boast of the highest “peak-to-peak” suspension bridge in the world, dubbed the Peak Walk by Tissot.
-Completed in November of 2014, the hanging bridge connects the summit of Scex Rouge with another mountain peak 107 meters away along the same ridge line.
+Less than 60 kilometers as a crow flies southeast of Fribourg lies the hulk of a jagged mountain chain named after the Devil himself – les Diablerets.
+The Diablerets massif is made up of the highest peak, its namesake which tops out at 3,210 meters (10,531 ft), as well as an impressive line-up of towering brothers with names like Scex Rouge (Ruby Mountain), Quille du Diable (Devil’s Skittle), and Le Dôme.
+As of November 2014, these mountain peaks now boast of the Glacier 3000 Peak Walk – the highest “peak-to-peak” suspension bridge in the world.

 Ever since I saw a video about the bridge’s construction last winter, I’ve been anticipating a visit.
 Taking a chance that the weather would be clear enough for decent views, we decided to go for it!

 The good news is that parking at the lift area and the suspension bridge itself are both free.
 The only cost is the ticket for the Glacier 3000 cable car to the summit, where the suspension bridge is.

 After parking in the free lot beneath the shadow of giant Glacier 3000 cable cars passing overhead, we bought tickets, cringing at the hefty price tag.
 Saying the Peak Walk is free is a bit like saying the kid’s toy in your Cheerios box is free.
 If you don’t buy the Cheerios, you don’t get the toy.
 If you don’t buy a ticket to the summit, most folks aren’t likely to have access to the suspension bridge except in summer.
 Even then, you’d have to hike allll the way up.
 It’s a long way up.